Brett2x/Minecraft-Hacked-Client-Tutorials/README.md

 ## Notes for readers

-> One of the most useful ways that I have found to learn new things in general is to teach others about it, so I have decided to make a tutorial which can help others create their own minecraft hacked clients and potentially help them understand more about Minecraft and Java.
-I am not the best developer so if you find anything in this project which is done extremely poorly, feel free to let me know on discord, my handle is: brett#0437
+> ***Note*** One of the most useful ways that I have found to learn new things in general is to teach others about it, so I have decided to make a tutorial which can help others create their own minecraft hacked clients and potentially help them understand more about Minecraft and Java.
+I am not the best developer so if you find anything in this project which is done extremely poorly, feel free to let me know on discord, my handle is: brett#0437 </br>
-> if you would like to listen to me explain how everything works, you can find the full tutorial starting with [this video](https://www.youtube.com/watch?v=NDZODa9IFXc).
+> if you would like to listen to me explain how everything works, you can find the full tutorial starting with *[this video](https://www.youtube.com/watch?v=NDZODa9IFXc)*.

 # Coding your own modules